WMXZ-EU/microPAM/README.md

 This version contains code that aims to be used for the "microPAM-mare" implementation.
 This code that is still under development

+## adalogger
+This code is dedicated to pr2040 based Adalogger with ICS43434 microphone.
+The menu is minimized to start/end acquisition, correct external RTC and to print actual acquisition parameters.
+It is expected that the user adapts the acquisition parameters in config.h and recompiles the program.

+The menu commands are
+ . s: start acquisition
+ . e: end acquisition
+ . c: check and change RTC
+ . p: print system and acquisition parameters

 ** See more detail in folders Readme file **